byakugan-1/byakugan.io/_posts/2025-02-20-passport-core-guide.md

 ![Image](/assets/img/passport-core-guide-images/21.webp)

+> Verify firmware signatures and hashes before installing; never install unverified firmware.
+{: .prompt-warning }

 Before installing it on your device, we strongly advise you to check the authenticity and integrity of the downloaded firmware.
-If you need help with this, consult this [tutorial](https://planb.network/tutorials/computer-security/data/integrity-authenticity-21d0420a-be02-4663-94a3-8d487f23becc).
+If you need help with this, consult this [tutorial](https://byakugan.io/posts/gnupg-guide).

 After checking the `.bin` file, place it on your MicroSD, then insert it into the Passport.
 The Passport file explorer will open.
 Select the file `vN.N.N-passport.bin`.